voceconnect/multi-post-thumbnails/readme.txt

 3. Admin meta box with the 'Secondary Image' selected.

 == Changelog ==

+= 1.0 =

+* Use `get_the_ID()` in `get_the_post_thumbnail`.
+Props helgatheviking.

+= 0.9 =
+* Increment version only to attempt to get plugin versions back in sync.

+= 0.8 =
+* Revert init action changes from 0.7.
+Fixes admin metaboxes not showing when the MultiPostThumbnails class is instantiated in an action instead of `functions.php`

+= 0.7 =
+* Add actions/filters on init action.
+Should fix admin metaboxes not showing or showing out of order. props arizzitano.

 = 0.6 =
 * Update `get_the_post_thumbnail` return filter to use format `{$post_type}_{$thumb_id}_thumbnail_html` which allows filtering by post type and thumbnail id which was the intent.
 Props gordonbrander.